-Traditional council frees Taliban setting up peace talks
+Afghan council frees Taliban prisoners to set up peace talks

 The Afghan negotiations were laid out in a peace deal signed by the United States and the Taliban in February.
 At the time of its signing it was touted as Afghanistan’s best chance at ending decades of war.

+As for a cease fire, Shaheen said the Taliban was committed to the deal it struck with the United States and according to that deal “the cease fire will be one of the items to be discussed during the intra-Afghan negotiations.”

+The council’s decision to free the prisoners does not come as a surprise as delegates were urged by the U.S. at the start of the council, or jirga, on Friday to take “this difficult action” so negotiations could begin to bring an end to the war.

-The deal calls for the government to free 5,000 prisoners and for the Taliban to free 1,000 government and military personnel in its custody as a goodwill gesture ahead of the start of negotiations.
+The deal negotiated between the United States and Taliban calls for the government to free 5,000 prisoners and for the Taliban to free 1,000 government and military personnel in its custody as a goodwill gesture ahead of the start of negotiations.

 Kabul balked at the release but eventually freed all but the last 400.
-President Ashraf Ghani said he was not authorized to free these because of the seriousness of their crimes, and asked for the council to decide instead.
+President Ghani said he was not authorized to free these because of the seriousness of their crimes, and asked for the council to decide instead.
 He did not detail of what the 400 were accused.

 Delegates were therefore given the stark choice of either freeing the prisoners or seeing a war that has killed tens of thousands continue.
 The delegates said they wanted international guarantees that the Taliban would not return to the battlefield.